wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

      |                                                               |
      +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
       msg-type             Identifies the DHCPv6 message type;
-                           Set to ADDR-REG-NOTIFICATION (TBA1).
+                           Set to ADDR-REG-INFORM (TBA1).

       transaction-id       The transaction ID for this message exchange.

       options              Options carried in this message.
-{: #message title="DHCPv6 ADDR-REG-NOTIFICATION message"}
+{: #message title="DHCPv6 ADDR-REG-INFORM message"}

-The ADDR-REG-NOTIFICATION message MUST NOT contain server-identifier option and MUST contain the IA Address option.
-The ADDR-REG-NOTIFICATION message is dedicated for clients to initiate an address registration request toward an address registration server.
-Consequently, clients MUST NOT put any Option Request Option(s) in the ADDR-REG-NOTIFICATION message.
+The ADDR-REG-INFORM message MUST NOT contain server-identifier option and MUST contain the IA Address option.
+The ADDR-REG-INFORM message is dedicated for clients to initiate an address registration request toward an address registration server.
+Consequently, clients MUST NOT put any Option Request Option(s) in the ADDR-REG-INFORM message.
 Clients MAY include other options, such as the Client FQDN Option {{!RFC4704}}.

-Clients MUST discard any received ADDR-REG-NOTIFICATION messages.
+Clients MUST discard any received ADDR-REG-INFORM messages.

-Servers MUST discard any ADDR-REG-NOTIFICATION messages that meet any of the following conditions:
+Servers MUST discard any ADDR-REG-INFORM messages that meet any of the following conditions:

 - the address is not appropriate for the link;
 - the message does not include a Client Identifier option;